ldcas-uc3m/TFG/doc/research_notes.md

 - **Constructor**: Get executed when the object is created.
 Methods, same name as the class.
     - Called with its arguments with `class{ p1, p2, ...}`.
     - Initialization list `class(...) : p1{...}, p2{...}, ...`: List of constructors to be run before this constructor.
 Add here the constructors of the class members.
+    **IMPORTANT:** Class members don't initialize in the order that they appear, they are initialized in the order they are declared in.
 - **Accesibility:**
     - `public`: Everyone can access.
         - Default in `struct`.